 The course provides a broad overview of the sort of topics that Development Economists work on, both on the micro and on the macro side.
 On the macro side, we will focus on economic growth and the importance of history and public goods.
 On the micro side, we will cover topics such as households consumption, insurance, credit, land markets, and migration.

-This course focuses on gender as a category of analysis in the field of development studies.
-From "women and development" to "gender and globalization", a paradigm shift has taken place from women as a homogenous category of analysis to gender as an analytical concept, including the understanding of the workings of masculinities.
-The articulation of gender and power relations opens up venues to study multiple processes of gender constructions, differences and multiple identities.
-This introductory class will present a wide range of theoretical developments and critically assess a number of development policies and practices over the last 50 years.
+Gender is a useful category of analysis in the field of development studies.
+From "women and development" to "gender and globalisation" a paradigm shift has taken place from women as a (homogenous) category of analysis to gender as an analytical concept, including the understanding of the workings of masculinities.
+In addition the articulation of gender and power relations opens up venues to study multiple processes of gender constructions, differences and multiple identities.
+This introductory class will present a wide range of theoretical developments and critically assess a number of development policies and practices over the last fifty years.

-Anne Saab - Graziella Moraes Silva
+Anne Saab - Professor | Graziella Moraes Silva - Professor